Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Jax says that he refuses to contribute to him getting his self killed.
 Jax tells Leona to release Max.
 She does this maybe by using her fathers credentials

+After Max is released spike uses this opportunity to persuaded him to join the Revolution he is starting Max tells hat it is not a good idea and that he will go about it the right way.

 ### 4. Meeting The Mentor
 Episodes:

 Max is givin, finds or makes a new cyber.beast and joins Airiona and Xenos' team

 ## Act 2
 ### 5. Crossing The Threshold